Kofun: Overview

 The kofun tumuli have assumed various shapes throughout history.
 The most common type of kofun is known as a zenpō-kōen-fun (前方後円墳), which is shaped like a keyhole, having one square end and one circular end, when viewed from above.
 There are also circular-type (empun (円墳)), "two conjoined rectangles" typed (zenpō-kōhō-fun (前方後方墳)), and square-type (hōfun (方墳)) kofun.
 Orientation of kofun is not specified.
-For example, in the Saki kofun group, all of the circular parts are facing north, but there is no such formation in the Yanagimoto kofun group.
+For example, in the Mozu kofun group, in Sakai, several of the circular parts are facing north, while other face east.
+However, there is no such formation in the Yanagimoto kofun group.
 Haniwa, terracotta figures, were arrayed above and in the surroundings to delimit and protect the sacred areas.

 Kofun range from several metres to over 400 m long.
 The largest, which has been attributed to Emperor Nintoku, is Daisen Kofun in Sakai City, Osaka Prefecture.